Danielh21/JavaScriptAdvanced1/JavaScript Ex2/README.md

 # JavaScriptEX2

-JavaScript Excerices on the Advanced JavaScript Course - Excercises can be found in the folder
+JavaScript Excerices on the Advanced JavaScript Course - Excercises can be found in the PDF